We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Here are our top tips for buying in a store:

 1. Verify the Certification: All diamonds should come with a certificate.
 The main question is: what lab entity issued the certification?
-We recommend only considering diamonds with an AGS or GIA certificate.
-These two lab entities are the most consistent and reliable in the industry.
+We recommend only considering diamonds with a GIA certificate.
+This lab entity is the most consistent and reliable in the industry.

 Choosing a certificate from a different entity — no matter how good the diamond’s grading — can result in a diamond that’s lesser quality than what the report states.
-If a seller is urging you to buy a diamond with a certificate other than one from the GIA or AGS, politely decline and shop elsewhere.
+If a seller is urging you to buy a diamond with a certificate other than one from the GIA, politely decline and shop elsewhere.

 2. Look at the Diamond’s Cut: Any diamond you consider should be graded as an excellent or ideal cut on the certificate.
 Beyond the grading, you also want to consider how much fire and brilliance the diamond gives off.
 For a round cut diamond, the depth percentage should be below 62.5% and the table percentage should be below 60%.
 Make sure to read our guide on diamond depth and table.
 For recommendations on shapes other than a round diamond, check out our diamond shapes guide.

-3. Assess the Clarity: Yes, you can read the Clarity grade on the certificate, which is important.
+3. Assess the Clarity: Yes, you can see the diamond clarity on the certificate, which is important.
 But you also need to look at the diamond closely yourself.
 Move the diamond away from the bright lights in the jewelry store.
 Look at the diamond.
 See if you notice any blemishes, inclusions, or imperfections.
 If the diamond is eye-clean, it’s a stone to consider.
 If you notice blemishes, you’ll want to keep shopping.